Improved Bayes Risk Can Yield Reduced Social Welfare Under Competition: Model

 We study competition between $m \ge 2$ model-providers for users, building on the model of \citet{BT17, BT19}.
 We index the model-providers by $[m] := \left\{1, 2, \ldots, m\right\}$, and let $f_j$ denote the predictor chosen by model provider $j$.
 After the model-providers choose predictors $f_1, \ldots, f_m$, each user then chooses one of the $m$ model-providers to link to, based on prediction accuracy.
 Model-providers aim to optimize the number of users that they win.
+(We note that this model is stylized and will make several simplifying assumptions; we defer a detailed discussion of the implications of these assumptions to Section \ref{sec:modeldiscussion}.)

 \paragraph{User decisions.} Users noisily pick the model-provider offering the best predictions for them.
 That is, a user with representation $x$ and true label $y$ chooses a model-provider $j^*(x,y)$ such that the loss $|y - f_{j^*(x,y)}(x)|$ is the smallest across all model-providers $j \in [m]$, subject to noise in user decisions.
 More formally, we model user noise with the logit model \citep{train2002discrete}, also known as the Boltzmann rationality model: